ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-learn the key points of writing a good introduction
+to learn the key points of writing a good introduction

 ### Results:

 from the history of ML to the current meaning

 - [x] The **history** of **ML**, (black box...)
-- [ ] the **history** of disease classification or **behaviour prediction**
+- [x] the **history** of disease classification or **behaviour prediction**
-- [ ] how people use the ML techniques to **predict  behaviours** these days
+- [x] how people use the ML techniques to **predict  behaviours** these days
-- [ ] what is aversive state reactivation (one sentence); why people want to learn aversive state reactivation
+- [x] what is aversive state reactivation (one sentence); why people want to learn aversive state reactivation
-- [ ] how people tried to connect ML with aversive state reactivation
+- [x] how people tried to connect ML with aversive state reactivation
-- [ ] the problem (gap) is previous model only gives a low prediction accuracy
+- [x] the problem (gap) is previous model only gives a low prediction accuracy
-- [ ] Introduction of CNN, LSTM, RNN or transfer learning
+- [x] Introduction of CNN, LSTM, RNN or transfer learning
-- [ ] My aims is to optimize the model with new techniques: CNN, LSTM RNN or transfer learning
+- [x] My aims is to optimize the model with new techniques: CNN, LSTM RNN or transfer learning

 Note: state what in each paragraph is not enough and leads to the next paragraph.